sql-machine-learning/elasticdl/doc/parameter_server.md

 ### Analysis

-First, we analyse that pserver and worker consume which kinds of hardware resources.
+First, we analyse the hardware resources that pserver and worker consume.

 | role| CPU | memory | network bandwidth |  disk |